geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex1_Prepare_Identity_Synch.md

 11. On the **Connect to AD DS** page, enter **adatum\Administrator** in the **USERNAME** field, enter **Pa55w.rd** in the **PASSWORD** field, and then select **Next.**

-12. In the **Azure AD sign-in configuration** window, select the **Continue without matching all UPN suffixes to verified domains** option, and then select **Next**.
+12. In the **Azure AD sign-in configuration** window, select the **Continue without matching all UPN suffixes to verified domains** check box at the bottom of the page, and then select **Next**.

 13. On the **Ready to configure** screen, select the check box for **Start the synchronization process when configuration completes** if it’s not already selected, and then select **Install**.   <br/>

-	‎**Note:** In a real-world deployment, if you’re also preparing Azure AD Connect for an Exchange hybrid deployment, you would select the **Exchange hybrid deployment** option as well.
-In this lab, you will leave this option blank.
+	‎**Note:** In a real-world deployment, if you are also preparing Azure AD Connect for an Exchange hybrid deployment, you would select the **Exchange hybrid deployment** check box as well.
+In this lab, you will leave this check box blank.

 14. Wait for the installation to complete and then select **Exit**.